essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 let someVariable : Int
 ```
 This does not compile in F#, you must give it a value

 +++
-Far less complicated to write concurrent code in application in F#

-+++
 You never question if the value is present when needed except if the type tells you it can happen